carterkelsey/Roller-Coaster-Code-Library-/README.md

 The function getInversion() will determine if the roller coaster goes upside down or not and return the answer.
 #
 ###### @param costerName{string}- is the name of a roller coaster
-######  @return{string}- the string returned confirms if on the roller coaster "You will go upside down," if there will be "No flips on this ride," or that "this roller Coaster does not exist" if the coaster was not found
+######  @return{string}- the string returned confirms if on the roller coaster "you will go upside down," if there will be "no flips on this ride," or that "this roller Coaster does not exist" if the coaster was not found
 **` function getInversions(coasterName)`~**
 #